themaire/Startup-infos/README.md

 # Startup-message

-If you wana read the IP adress at the startup on the Sense Hat's LEDs matrix.
+If you want to read the IP adress at the startup on the Sense Hat's LEDs matrix.

 You need to have:
 _ A Raspberry Pi